plp13/qman/src/qman.1.md

 | history_size | unsigned int | Maximum number of history entries              |

 # ENVIRONMENT
-When invoked using **-C**, the program tries to set the page width to the value of the **MANWIDTH** environment variable.
+When invoked using **-T**, the program tries to set the page width to the value of the **MANWIDTH** environment variable.
 If **MANWIDTH** hasn't been set, it tries to set it to the value of **COLUMNS** and, if that also fails, it sets it to the default value of 80.